-California has a set of regulations adopted in recent years to encourage the transition to zerotrucks, and SUVs sold in California be zero-emission by 2035.
+California has a set of regulations adopted in recent years to encourage the transition to zeropurchased by transit agencies in California must be zero-emission by 2029.
+There are earlier trucks, and SUVs sold in California be zero-emission by 2035.
 Beginning in 2026, 35 percent of new passenger vehicles sold in the state must be zero-emission.